MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-home-page.md

 ---
-title: "Building apps with the Common Data Service | Microsoft Docs"
+title: "Building apps with the Common Data Service (Previous Version)| Microsoft Docs"
 description: "The Common Data Service helps all types of users create apps with the Common Data Service."
 author: "nimakms"
 manager: "robinarh"